Implementing a Satellite (Python)#

 Error handling and shutdown#

-All transition methods are wrapped into a try:
+All transition methods are wrapped into a try:/except: clause and thus

 prevent the satellite from crashing should any unexpected error arise.
 Instead,